-We will continue and increase partnership arrangements with Police, Council etc.
+We will continue to maintain our effective partnership arrangements with Police, relevant Council departments etc. We will ensure that we participate and promote beneficial initiatives in our areas.

 Neighbourhood and community (continued)

 Percentage of anti-social behaviour cases resolved within local target